corsairmarks/enable_all_species_traits_for_leaders/mod/README.md

 ## Compatibility

 Built for Stellaris version 3.1.\* "Lem."
+Not compatible with achievements.

 This mod overrides two default events related to adding leader traits: `distar.174` and `utopia.2605`.
 Other mods that make changes to one or both of the same events will conflict with this one.